Tame symmetric algebras of period four with small Gabriel quivers: Periodicity shadows

 \begin{expl} \normalfont Finally, according to the list of all essential shadows of size $n=5$ presented in \cite[Section 4]{PS2}, we have the following quivers associated to the $26$ essential shadows in $\bE(5)=\{\bS_1,\dots,\bS_{26}\}$.

 \end{expl}

 Final part of this section is devoted to present some partial results concerning the position of loops in quivers $Q=Q_\La$, $Q^\circ=\bbQ\sqcup E$, coming from GQT algebras.
 We will mostly use tameness, but periodicity is also necessary.
-Let's start with the following easy observation.